 Lights, Camera, Action

-Marshall Film is an award winning independent film production company located in the market town of Ballynahinch, set in the picturesque rolling drumlins of County Down, Northern Ireland.
+Marshall Film & Photography is an award winning independent film production company located near Belfast.

 12 | 75 min | Drama | 25 August 2006 (Ireland)

 Writer/Director: Lawrence Kavanagh, George Kingsnorth